ericstratford/predictable-residence/README.md

 Contribution: Assited in pre-processing, tuning models, adding cross-validation, and writing.

 Name: Maasilan Kumaraguru\
-Title: Coder/Writer\
 Contribution: Assisted in coding and writing.
+Assisted with preprocessing by removing outliers using IQR.
+Worked to improve test and training accuracy on k nearest neighbors model.
+Contributed to write ups across all milestones.
+Assisted with final write up.

 Name: Viet Tran\
 Title: Coder/Writer\